Christian1313/homebridge-revpidio/readme.md

 ```

-run hombrifge using `homebridge` to check if it is  correctly installed.
+run homebridge using `homebridge` to check if it is  correctly installed.
 The message "No plugins found.
 See the README for information on installing plugins." should appear.

 ###  Install & Setup RevPiDO plugin